charlot-shaw/charlot-shaw.github.io/content/blog/lonely_kingdom_log2.md

 # End Session Two
 Thanks for reading!

-Next time: "Explosives, Traps, Rats and Your Objective: Things you find in tombs."
+Next time: "Explosives, Traps, Rats and Your Objective: Things you find in tombs."w